vladysor/SensEdu/docs/index.md

 SensEdu is an educational project designed to simplify entry into RADAR and communications research.
 {: .fw-500}

-Based on the [STM32H747] Microcontroller and runs on the [Arduino GIGA R1 WiFi] development Board, providing fan industry-standard embedded development experience while remaining beginner-friendly.
+Based on the [STM32H747] Microcontroller and runs on the [Arduino GIGA R1 WiFi] development Board, providing industry-standard embedded development experience while remaining beginner-friendly.
 SensEdu is perfect for students looking for a smooth introduction to this field, offering an easy-to-understand yet highly modifiable software and hardware environment.

 This project is completely open source and comes with quick support from the development team.